Are you wondering, “How do bloggers make money?” Get the answers revealed by a full-time blogger here.

 Who pays the blogger: People, brands, and companies that sell products or services (not the blog reader)

-Sponsorship income can range from a free product to thousands of dollars (or even tens of thousands of dollars, depending on the size of your audience and what’s being delivered).
-Lastly, some sponsorships may also seem insincere to the blog reader, especially when they are frequent or off-brand.
+Sponsorship income can range from a free product to thousands of dollars (or even tens of thousands of dollars).

 Products